bristles on the rough barked forest trees

 - Not Threatened

-The leaves arrange in a dense spiral, giving the cushions a bristly, spiky appearance.
-From these cushions rise the sporophytes – long, bristle-like stalks (setae) that are pale yellow to reddish-brown, topped with capsules covered in tiny white hairs.
+The leaves arrange in a dense spiral.
+This gives the cushions a bristly, spiky appearance.
+From these cushions rise the sporophytes.
+Long, bristle-like stalks (setae) that are pale yellow to reddish-brown.
+They are topped with capsules covered in tiny white hairs.
 Every part of this plant seems designed to say: do not touch.
 A moss with a warning.